Spelling test time can be one of the most anxiety-provoking parts of the school day.

 Spelling can be a tough concept to teach.

-Without background knowledge of the English language and spelling practices, parents and teacher are often left using outdated techniques that simply don’t work while the children continue to fail their spelling tests.
+Without background knowledge of the English language and spelling practices, parents and teacher often choose outdated techniques.
+These techniques simply dont work while the children continue to fail their spelling tests.

 Using a computer-based program along with differentiated spelling lists can be the key to changing how spelling looks in your home or classroom.